 Partner drills: It is all about working together to be better.
 Problem-solving, leadership and coaching where you can help you and your partner.

-Games: Reinforcement of principals and techniques.
+Games: Reinforcement of principles and techniques.
 Awareness and agility to respond.
 Strategic thinking.
 Working together.
 Developing motor skills.
 Healthy competition and most of all some FUN!!

 Website videos: These are provided to give students the ability to be the masters of their own achievements.
 They are responsible for their ability and there are no excuses as the tools are provided.
 This drives a great attitude, foresight by looking at other videos, learning and additional information-seeking behaviours.